tomhoover/guide-programming-fundamentals-in-python/guide.md

 2. Go ahead and save the file as “pypet.py”.

 3. Now type `python pypet.py` into your Nitrous console (in the bottom panel) and hit enter.
-You are telling your console to open the file `pypet.py` using the program called `python`.
+By doing this you are telling your console to open the file `pypet.py` and execute it using the program called `python`.
 The console will output “Welcome to Pypet!”.

 ![](http://i.imgur.com/0YqbGNh.png)